xieweiAlex/English_Learning/words-review.md

 words/2025/words-Apr-25.md
 Fees and **interdictions** by law enforcement reduce the overall take, but North Korea can expect to receive “definitely 80%, maybe 90%” of the funds it steals. -
 Congress is **inert**, but a **deft** Supreme Court might contain him. -
-So my salary does not **commensurate** with my effort.
-He pushed the church left during his tenure, often to the **dismay** of traditionalist believers. -
 He had attempted to **abduct** the three boys. -
 The disciples were absorbed in a discussion of Lao-tzu's **dictum**. -
 Music festivals are typically a great excuse for **revellers** to enjoy a bit of drunken **debauchery**. -
 The next issue is that reviewing is generally dull and **vapid**. -
 To remove the intestines or **entrails** of; **eviscerate**. -
-His **scruffy** appearance does not reflect his character. -
-It turned out to be his last **dalliance** with the education system. -
 These early paintings clearly **prefigure** his Later work. -
-Property sales have been in the **doldrums** for some time. -

 ## words-Mar-25.md ##
 words/2025/words-Mar-25.md